-While we had previously considered our strategy to be timely, as many governments are stimulating their respective economies by promoting and funding both environmental technologies and infrastructure projects; and after 2021 proved an even greater affirmation of this approach as major industries and organizations targeted by the Company not only recommitted to their targets, but in some cases raised them significantly, 2022 has brought about more circumstances that highlight how technology solutions like those from PyroGenesis will be in even greater demand.
+We have acknowledged our strategy to be timely, as many governments in jurisdictions around the world promote and fund environmental technologies and infrastructure projects.
+After 2021 proved an even greater affirmation of this approach as major industries targeted by the Company not only recommitted to their targets, but in some cases raised them significantly, 2022 has brought about more circumstances that highlight how technology solutions like those from PyroGenesis will be in even greater demand.

-In particular, the conflict in Ukraine has showed once again how geopolitical influences will continue to impact the supply of metals that are already under extraordinary market demand.
-As the war in the Ukraine drove supply chain issues and additional sanctions on Russia, aluminum spot-prices spiked as high as 60% year over year in March 2022 - up to \$3,487 a tonne, a 30-year high - on worries about supply reductions from aluminum powerhouse Rusal.

-The conflict also more fully exposed the vulnerability of aluminum producers to power availability and energy price uncertainty, as current energy supply challenges being experienced by European and Asian metal producers were exacerbated during the war.
+In particular, the conflict in Ukraine has exhibited how geopolitical influences will continue to impact the supply of metals that are already under extraordinary market demand.
+As supply chain issues, worries about supply reductions, and additional sanctions on Russia (a major producer of the world's aluminum supply) caused massive fluctuations to aluminum spot-prices, the conflict also more fully exposed the vulnerability of aluminum producers to power availability and energy price uncertainty, as energy supply challenges that were already being experienced by European and Asian metal producers were exacerbated during the war.

-All of these factors show that with global metal demand only growing (anticipated to grow by 80% by 2050), and industry carbon-reduction targets not yet on track to meet their goals, producers must find ways to improve their efficiency, and increase their yield of high-quality metal from current production - all while lowering their carbon footprint.
-PyroGenesis' range of technology solutions provide just such an opportunity, with the Company's DROSRITETM systems providing industry-leading dross recovery rates of high-quality aluminum, inline and on-site, with a lower operating expenses and lower carbon footprint than all competing technologies; meanwhile, the Company's mainstay plasma torch offering provides another technology-driven solution for metal producers looking to reduce their reliance on a volatile natural gas supply chain (or any fossil fuel, for that matter) within any aspect of their operations that require metal melting or heating.

-These same or similar pressures are affecting the global steelmaking industry, into which the Company has already sold initial torches for final pre-order trials; the Company expects similar positive outcomes as a result of these additional pressures.
+All of these factors show that with global metal demand growing (anticipated to grow by 80% by 2050)3, and industry carbonreduction targets not yet on track to meet their goals, aluminum producers must find ways to improve their efficiency, and increase their yield of high-quality metal from current production - all while lowering their carbon footprint.
+PyroGenesis' range of technology solutions provide just such an opportunity, with the Company's DROSRITETM systems providing industry-leading dross recovery rates of high-quality aluminum, inline and on-site, with a lower operating expense and lower carbon footprint than all competing technologies; meanwhile, the Company's mainstay plasma torch offering provides another technology-driven solution for metal producers looking to reduce their reliance on a volatile natural gas and diesel supply chain within any aspect of their operations that require metal melting or heating, while again eliminating fossil fuel emissions.
+These same or similar pressures are affecting the global steelmaking industry, into which the Company has already sold and now delivered initial clean electric, non-combustion plasma torches for final pre-order test runs.
+Macroeconomic pressures may in fact serve to expedite the need for faster implementation over the next year or more.

-For clarity, as stated many times, most of PyroGenesis' product lines do not depend on environmental incentives (tax credits GHG certificates, environmental subsidies, etc.) to be economically viable; with the increased commitments by industry to carbon reduction, it is anticipated that the Company's growth drivers will expand, and shareholders will see increased value.
+For clarity, as stated often, PyroGenesis' product lines do not depend on environmental incentives (tax credits, GHG certificates, environmental subsidies, etc.) to be economically viable; with the increased industry carbon reduction commitments, it is anticipated that the Company's growth drivers will expand, and shareholders will see increased value.

-The Company is not immune to the negative impact that COVID-19 and other external factors brought on businesses, specifically related to the work force and, more importantly, the supply chain.
-However, Management believes that the Company is better situated than most, and through various mitigation measures these challenges continue to be dealt with in an effective manner.
-The Company expects even greater improvements as the impact of COVID-19 and other external factors continues to recede after Q2 2022.
+While the Company is not immune to how COVID-19 and other external factors negatively impacted businesses over the past two years, specifically related to the work force and, more importantly, the supply chain, Management believes that - while it can do little about the strain on its customers' and prospects' - the Company itself is well structured, and through various mitigation measures these challenges continue to be dealt with in an effective manner.
+The Company expects even greater improvements as the impact of COVID-19 and other external factors continues to recede during the remainder of 2022.